docNathanM/chemeng_gradHandbook/Graduate Student Handbook 2023_r00_SOURCE.md

 Students who are offered and accept a research assistantship (RA) position must work as a RA each semester with which they receive support.
 The RA position will consist of no more than 25 hours of assisting a faculty instructor on a funded research project.
 This research project may or may not be the primary doctoral research project in which a student is assessed for candidacy or degree completion.

 Prospective students should directly contact the faculty member whose focus area best matches the student's interests.
 Contact information is at https://chemical.olemiss.edu/about/faculty_staff.html.
 Research focus areas are listed below:
+- Dr. Lopez: Membranes, Ionic Liquid Composite Materials, Molecular Transport
+- Dr. Murray: Fluid/Acoustic Interactions, Gas-Solid Two-Phase Flows, Combustion/Turbulence Dynamics
+- Dr. Nouranian: Multi-Functional Nanocomposites, Interfacial Science, Graphene
 - Dr. Prager: Coatings, Interfacial Sciences, Soil Remediation
-- Dr. Lopez: Membranes, Ionic Liquid Composite Materials, Molecular Transport
+- Dr. Reinemann: Biophysics, Cytoskeleton Mechanics, Microscopy
 - Dr. Smith: Polymers, Biomaterials
-- Dr. Murray: Fluid/Acoustic Interactions, Gas-Solid Two-Phase Flows, Combustion/Turbulence Dynamics
 - Dr. Villacorta: Functional Nano-Composites, Advanced Material Processing
-- Dr. Reinemann: Biophysics, Cytoskeleton Mechanics, Microscopy
 - Dr. Werfel: Cancer Nanotechnology, Drug Delivery, Cellular Biology

 ## Teaching Assistantships